BaumerEDV/a-crimson-tale/Classes/Assassin.md

 Hit: 2d6 damage
 ### Riposte
 Effort: spend Effort for the scene
-Action: Reaction, when you get hit by a melee attack Melee Attack Roll vs AC
+Action: Reaction, when you are missed by a melee attack Melee Attack Roll vs AC
 Hit: d8 damage
 This resolves simultaneously with the attack hitting you.